camelya58/spring-security/README.md

 As well as you can use **AuthenticationManagerBuilder** using the method "configure(...)" of class WebSecurityConfigurerAdapter.
 He can checks in memory, using jdbc (datasource) or jpa does such user exist.

 For using jpa you will need to create a custom **UserDetailsService**.
 It will allow to load user by username from database.
-You also will need to create custom **UserDetails**
+You also will need to create custom **UserDetails**.

-**AuthenticationProvider**
-He has the method "authenticate()" which allows to check in own database does such user exist and provides access to the token.
+**AuthenticationProvider** has the method "authenticate()" which allows to check in own database does such user exist and provides access to the token.

-Facebook, Google, Github can be AuthenticationProvider or you can create uour custome provider.
+Facebook, Google, Github can be AuthenticationProvider or you can create your custom provider.

 ### Authorization
 "Can this user do it?"